 KidsAndCars.org is devoted to eliminating vehicle-related risks to children and pets through data collection, research and analysis, public education and awareness programs, policy change, product redesign and supporting families to channel their grief into positive change.
-These everyday events referred to as nontraffic incidents includes being run over, hot car deaths, carbon monoxide poisoning, car theft with children/animals inside, falls, knocking cars into gear, drowning from not being able to exit a submerged vehicle, underage drivers, power window strangulation and trunk entrapment, etc.
+These everyday events are called nontraffic incidents.
+They include being run over, hot car deaths, carbon monoxide poisoning, car theft with children/animals inside, falls, knocking cars into gear, drowning from not being able to exit a submerged vehicle, underage drivers, power window strangulation and trunk entrapment, etc.

 KidsAndCars.org operates solely on donations.
 To support our work, please consider becoming a monthly donor at https://donatenow.networkforgood.org/kidsandcars.

-- The KidsAndCars.org (KAC) organization is recognized as the #1 authority on emerging and existing nontraffic incidents that injure and kill children.
-The team is regularly sought out as experts on all child vehicle safety topics for speaking engagements, conferences, Congressional testimony, and media interviews, etc.
+- KidsAndCars.org (KAC) is recognized as the #1 authority on nontraffic incidents that injure and kill children.
+The team is regularly sought out as experts on all child vehicle safety topics for speaking engagements, conferences, Congressional testimony, media interviews, etc.

-- org changed the entire transportation data collection philosophy and structure in the U.S. Due to the efforts of KidsAndCars.org, the National Highway Traffic Safety Administration (NHTSA) is now required to collect data for nontraffic incidents.
-NHTSA’s first report issued in January of 2009 highlighted over 1,700 fatalities and over 840,000 emergency room visits for vehicle-related injuries that take place on private property every year.
-This is a positive first step to identify these nontraffic incidents.
-But, more work is required because the data currently being collected is far from complete and represents data from only five (5) states.
-All states need to be required to collect and report nontraffic incidents.
+- KAC changed the entire transportation data collection philosophy and structure in the U.S. The National Highway Traffic Safety Administration (NHTSA) is now required to collect nontraffic data.
+NHTSA’s first report issued in January of 2009 highlighted over 1,700 fatalities and over 840,000 ER visits for vehicle-related injuries that take place on private property every year.
+This is a positive first step, but more work is required.
+The data currently being collected is only from five states.
+Data is needed from all states.

-- org has influenced the passage of laws in dozens of states to raise awareness and make it illegal to leave children alone in vehicles.
-Also, Good Samaritan laws are being implemented to protect citizens from liability if they rescue a child, pet or adult in distress inside a vehicle.
+- KAC has influenced the passage of laws in dozens of states to raise awareness and make it illegal to leave kids alone in cars.
+Also, Good Samaritan laws are being passed to protect citizens from liability if they rescue a child, pet or adult trapped inside a vehicle.